joshjennings98/joshjennings98.github.io/files/src/website.md

 This was tested using a HTC Wildfire using Android 2.2 (Froyo).
 This phone is so weak I was never able to get it to run Angry Birds back in the day!
 As you can see, the styling is simple enough that the website looks identical to on other devices.
 If you scroll up you find the "Go to homepage" but not the "Invert mode" button as the web browser used on this device doesn't support very recent versions of CSS.

+*Note: image is compressed to 11kB to reduce the carbon footprint of my website.*

 </picture>